 Controlling the speed and direction of an external stepper motor

 Programming a Servo Motor and externally interfacing the motor

 Coding a Message in VHDL to Display on an LCD

 Tieing in up the Constraits

 Setting up the signal lines

 Setting up the Data Lines and displaying our message

-Steve Borsay is a Degreed Computer Engineer and electronic hobbyist with an interest in making embedded systems understandable and enjoyable to other enthusiasts of all experience and knowledge levels.
-Technical training and product instruction available for FPGA's, MCU's, Arduino, EDA, embedded systems, and other technical areas.
-Also thee Portland Ambassador for Hackster.io.
-I will try to answer all questions with a focus on student and professional development.
+Steve Borsay is a Degreed Computer Engineer and electronic hobbyist with an interest in making embedded systems understandable and enjoyable to enthusiasts of all experience and knowledge levels.
+Recognized AWS IoT Heroes.
+Technical training and product instruction available for IoT, Embedded Systems, and Device to Cloud integration.
+I will try to answer all questions in timely manner.